-Even though Krita is primarily a raster based application, it has some vector editing capabilities as well.
-If you are new to Digital painting medium, it is necessary that you know the concepts of raster and Vector.
+Even though Krita is regarded primarily a raster based application, it has some vector editing capabilities as well.
+If you are new to digital painting medium, it is necessary that you first get yourself acquainted with the concepts of raster and Vector based images.

 In a painting program, there are three major containers that make up your work-space.

 This is an individual copy of the image that you can open or create via the file dialog.
 Krita allows you to open the file as a new copy via the File menu, or to save it as a new file, or make an incremental copy.

 An image contains data regarding layers, color space of image and layers, canvas size and metadata such as creator, date created and DPI et cetera.
 Krita can open multiple images at once, you can switch between them via the Window menu.

 Because the image is a working copy of the image on the hard drive, you can do a lot of little saving tricks with it:

 Makes a new image.
 When you press, you make a new file on the hard drive.